Endometriomas

 However, it’s important to know that if your endometrioma recurs, this doesn’t mean that your endometriosis in other areas has also recurred.

-Hormonal suppression and endometrioma recurrence.
+Hormonal suppression and endometrioma recurrence

-Some studies done on endometriomas suggest that taking hormones post operatively can sometimes help to slow potential endometrioma recurrence for some people.
+Some studies done on endometriomas suggest that taking hormones post excision can sometimes help to slow potential endometrioma recurrence for some people.
 (Important note: I’m speaking here about endometrioma recurrence, and not recurrence of superficial or deeply infiltrating endometriosis).

 Closer look at the study “Long-term adjuvant therapy for the prevention of postoperative endometrioma recurrence: a systematic review and meta-analysis”